 (Go here for more details on the Flamingo Swimming Pool).

 With 28 floors, the Flamingo has over 3,600 hotel rooms.
 Its exterior is defined by its pink hues, and pink lights, and the much photographed signature sign – the large rising feathers in flashy neon lights that have become one of the symbols of glitzy Las Vegas.

 In addition to Megabucks, there is a nice selection of other progressive slots, for those of you shooting for the home run of slot machine payoffs.
 Heck, they even have two cent machines with progressives.
 There are also tons of video poker machines, both separate aisles and at casino bars.

-Seventy table games compete with their slot cousins for your attention.
+The Flamingo’s one hundred and thirty table games compete with their slot cousins for your attention.
 You’ll find craps, blackjack, Let It Ride, Caribbean Stud, Roulette, (and that Rapid Roulette game), Pai Gow, Three Card Poker and the increasingly popular mini-baccarat.

-With 25 TV screens and two large projection screens, the Flamingo’s Race and Sports Book is a cozy way to watch and wager on a game.
+With numerous huge TV screens and two large projection screens, the Flamingo’s Race and Sports Book is a cozy way to watch and wager on a game.
 It’s not a ten-seat afterthought, like at some casinos, but it’s not an intimidating, huge NASA command center either, like you see at some strip casinos.

 Other features of the main Flamingo hotel included the requisite spa, convention space, and nine different bars.
 Note that there’s not a super hip trendy nightclub at the Flamingo, in case you’re into that thing.